Skip to Content

 The Goethe-Institut

 The Goethe-Institut is comprised of 157 institutes in 98 countries.
 Celebrating its 50th anniversary in 2017, the San Francisco branch has been promoting German culture and language since 1967.
 In addition to its presentation of the Berlin & Beyond Film Festival, its year-round cultural activities include art exhibitions, weekly film screenings, annual events with local cultural institutions and period social gatherings.
+The Goethe-Institut San Francisco has moved to a new location at 657 Howard Street in San Francisco.
+This new location is not presently open, due to renovation.

 More information about the Goethe-Institut San Francisco